Victorian Author George Eliot

 The quest to fit in starts well before we’re at an age where we understand the point.
 The John Hughes classic, The Breakfast Club, is a movie every one of us can relate to.
 Five classmates spend a Saturday at their high school in detention for various transgressions.
 During the course of the day, they fight, they laugh, they face ugly truths, and ultimately, they bond.
 What becomes glaringly obvious is, it was only under those very specific circumstances their friendships would have ever happened, as they came from such seemingly different worlds.

 But what was it that drew them together?
 Learning about each other absent the critical, judgmental mindset that accompanies a group mentality.
 Finding out that regardless of how you appear, underneath you have more in common than you would’ve ever expected.
 It was recognizing those similarities and experiencing shared history that changed the dynamics.
-Away from the pressures from their peers, these five kids found acceptance in each other and a group where only they belonged.
+Away from the day to day peer pressures, these five kids found acceptance in each other and a group where only they belonged.

 Every family goes through times when the various relationships are less than supportive.
-To say families are complicated, doesn’t even begin to cover the complexities, but it’s so comforting to be with people you have a shared history with.
+To say families are complicated, doesn’t even begin to cover the complexities, but it’s so comforting to be in the company of people with whom you have a shared history.

 Inherently, unequivocally, without dialog, they know.

 Earlier this year my family experienced a difficult loss.
 It’s a huge, gaping hole and we’re all struggling to deal with it.
 It was not an unexpected death, the slow demise from years of substance abuse caused so much strife and ill-will in the relationships of those of us who remain.